We believe that everyone should have equal access to healthy food, and that

 get an early start on your child's nutrition

 WIC (Women, Infants & Children) is a national nutrition education program that promotes healthy eating.
-Among its many services, clients get WIC Checks to buy healthy food items such as fruits and vegetables, milk, cheese, whole grains, cereals, pure juice, and eggs at Farmers Markets.
-Studies show that low income women who have used WIC have healthier pregnancies and healthier children.
+Among its many services, clients get WIC Checks to buy the freshest, most nutrient dense fruits and vegetables at your local Farmers Markets.
+Studies show that low income parents who have used WIC have healthier pregnancies and healthier children.

 Use at the Farmers Market

-Simply bring your non-expired WIC checks to the farmers market and spend the entire amount of each check (typically in $4, $5, $8, $11 denominations) at your choice of any market farm stand.
+Simply bring your non-expired WIC checks to the farmers market and spend the entire amount of each check (typically in $4, $5, $8, $11 denominations) at your choice of any fruit or vegetable farm stand.

 WIC serves pregnant and breastfeeding women and parents raising infants or children under the age of 5 years.
 Foster parents, guardians and single fathers who have custody of their children can also get WIC.
 To learn more about how to sign up visit a WIC office in your county.